Language selection

 Orbiter vehicle: Columbia

-The STS-90 mission launch was held on April 17, 1998 on board Space Shuttle Columbia at the National Aeronautics and Space Administration (NASA)'s Kennedy Space Center (KSC) in Florida.
+The STS-90 mission launch was held on April 17, 1998 on board Space Shuttle Columbia at NASA's Kennedy Space Center in Florida.
 Canadian Space Agency (CSA) astronaut Dr. Dafydd Rhys (Dave) Williams served as a Mission Specialist.

 STS-90 was called Neurolab, one of a series of NASA's research missions dedicated to the study of life sciences.
 Neurolab's research was focused primarily on the effects of weightlessness on the neurosystem.
 Of the 26 experiments performed, two were Canadian: the Visuo-Motor Coordination During Space Flight experiment and the Role of Visual Cues in Spatial Orientation.